Maui Invasive Species Committee (MISC)

 Community member spraying citric acid to treat coqui frogs.

-During the workweek, MISC provides training, premixed citric acid solution, and equipment for using the premixed citric solution while the neighborhoods provide the labor and a truck to transport equipment including a 55 or 100-gallon sprayer.
+During the workweek, MISC provides training, premixed citric acid solution, and equipment for using the premixed citric solution, while the neighborhoods provide the labor and a truck to transport equipment, including either a 55 or 100-gallon sprayer.

 Prior to and during each workweek the MISC Coqui Crew pre-mixes quantities of the citric solution and fills a reservoir that is located within the neighborhood for a convenient refill of sprayers.
 Neighborhood participants spray one to three properties every evening during the workweek, hitting all areas in the neighborhood with coqui frogs by the end of the week.